flipperdevices/flipperzero-firmware/README.md

 ### Helper script in Powershell

-On Windows, you can use a Powershell script `path_helper.ps1`to set up the environment
+On Windows, you can use a Powershell script `path_helper.ps1`to set up the environment:

 ```sh
 $env:STM32_TOOLCHAIN_PATH = "<ToolchainPath>"